umbraco/Umbraco.Forms.Integrations/src/Umbraco.Forms.Integrations.Automation.Zapier/readme.md

 # Umbraco.Forms.Integrations.Automation.Zapier

-This integration provides a custom workflow allowing form entries to be mapped to the fields of a Zap tool trigger from Zapier.
+This integration is an add-on to the Umbraco CMS integration available [here](https://github.com/umbraco/Umbraco.Cms.Integrations/tree/main/src/Umbraco.Cms.Integrations.Automation.Zapier), and provides necessary components for handling form submissions based on the registered subscription hooks.

 A Zap is an automated workflow that connects various apps and services together.
 Each Zap consists of a trigger and one or more actions.